avdgaag/arjanvandergaag.nl/content/projects.md

 # Presentations

+* [Hanami: because sometimes, you need to re-invent the wheel][hanami]: talk at Utrecht.rb
 * [Web development that hurts even less: taking lessons from Rails][rails-hurts-video]: talk at DomCode 2015 ([slides][rails-hurts], [video][rails-hurts-video])
 * [Ruby Acting up: How Celluloid implements the actor model][celluloid]
 * [Ecto: a database wrapper and language integrated query for Elixir][ecto]